nashville-software-school/bangazon-inc/orientation/04_COLLECTIONS.md

 # Collections and Iteration

-C#, provides you with a variety of contructs that allow you to store and access data with respect to traditional Data Structures.
+C#, provides you with a variety of constructs that allow you to store and access data with respect to traditional Data Structures.
 Below are the main types of collections/ways to store data:

 - Array
 - List